pollination/pollination-docs/legal/terms_of_service.md

 ### 6\.
 Publicity

 If you publicly display the name of your company or organization on your Account or otherwise publicly display its trademarks or logos on your User or Organization profile page or buy a cloud computing package or a Pollination CAD plugin license using an email address from your company domain, you allow us to use your company's or organization's name to identify you as a Pollination customer in our promotional materials.
-You may revoke this permission by removing your company or organization name from public display and notifying us at [support@pollination.cloud](mailto:support@pollination.cloud) to stop using your organization's name in our promotional materials.
+You may revoke this permission by removing your company or organization name from public display and notifying us at [support@pollination.solutions](mailto:support@pollination.solutions) to stop using your organization's name in our promotional materials.
 However, Pollination will have no obligation to remove or recall any prior use or distribution of the promotional materials.

 ### 7\.
 Questions

 Questions about the Terms of Service?
-Contact us at [support@pollination.cloud](mailto:support@pollination.cloud).
+Contact us at [support@pollination.solutions](mailto:support@pollination.solutions).

 ### 8\.
 Thanks